It was a weird request. My friend Mary Ann asked if she could borrow some pickle juice. Huh? Who keeps pickle juice?

 Choose dill pickle juice for more potential benefits.
 Dill contains quercetin, which has cholesterol-lowering properties.
 A study published in Cholesterol found that dill lowered cholesterol in hamsters.
 It may have a similar effect in humans.

 No more bad breath

 Bad breath is the result of bacteria in your mouth.
 Both dill and vinegar have antibacterial properties.
-This potent combination may help freshen your breath after you drink pickle juice.
-A little bit of pickle juice may make for sweeter breath.
+This potent combination may help freshen your breath.